Astrapolis-peasant/sub0_erc20_pausable/transcript.md

 5. Copy dependency in [Cargo.toml](./contracts/Cargo.toml) and contract code in [lib.rs](./contracts/lib.rs) into `erc20/contracts/Cargo.toml` and `erc20/contracts/lib.rs`
     - cp -R contracts ink_contracts
     - let's checkout the changes by introducing metis
-        - `Cargo.toml`: we import the metis components that we will be using. note that `metis_lang` is a must have for projects using Metis
+        - `Cargo.toml`: we import the metis components that we will be using. note that `metis_lang` is a must have for projects using Metis.
+Also, notice we are using branch, as ink! is updating very frequently, to stay compatible with ink! we have corresponding Metis version.
         - `lib.rs`:
             - instead of just `use ink_lang as ink;`, we import all dependencies from metis
             - storage: we no longer declare our own variables, we composite multiple metis components